 British puddings like spotted dick, jam roly-poly, and steamed treacle pudding are rib-stickers.
 They’re delicious, but in my life I’ve eaten them just a handful of times.
 They’re quite the production to make but not as bad as the traditional British Christmas pudding.

 To make the “Christmas pud” we have to start in October with a list of sweet ingredients as long as your arm.
 I have to admit, I don’t like Christmas pudding much, but it’s traditional so we serve it.
 Is it considered “bad” by other nations?
 I don’t know.

 The most popular deserts in my household would be apple or backberry and apple pie or crumble, any kind of cake, and trifle.
 My kids love a good trifle and I’m pretty sure most people consider it to be British.
 We’re very partial to bread and butter pudding too, which is nothing like bread pudding.
 The two are quite different.

 In school we had some of the worst puddings known to man.
-We poor kids endured semolina and tapioca pudding for years, it’s filthy stuff, we were forced to eat it, and I’ve never seen it anywhere other than in school.
+We poor kids endured semolina and tapioca pudding for years.
+It’s filthy stuff and we were forced to eat it.
+I’ve never seen it anywhere other than in school.
 Industrial-scale catering is never good.

 The Great British Breakfast

 We all have a “fry up” every morning in the UK don’t we?
 No, we don’t.
 A full English, Welsh, Scottish or British breakfast would include sausages, bacon, eggs, tomatoes, baked beans, toast, mushrooms plus regional specialities.
 Some versions would contain black pudding, others haggis, spinach, or lava bread.